L2A2/symposium/cfp.md

 ### AISB Symposium on Language Learning for Aritificial Agents (L2A2)
 ### First Call for Papers

 We are pleased to announce the inception of a new Symposium on Language Learning for Artificial Agents, to be held as part of the 2019 edition of the annual conference of the Society for Artificial Intelligence and Simulated Behaviour (AISB).
-The conference will take place at the University of Falmouth, Cornwall, UK, 16-18 April, 2019.
+The conference will take place at Falmouth University, Cornwall, UK, 16-18 April, 2019.

 Our symposium will be a venue for presenting and discussing recent and ongoing work in the various areas related to the development of artificial linguistic agents.
 At the heart of this event is the topic of grounded language learning and the host of computational techniques that are being explored as approaches to this scientifically and socially significant area of research.